soasme/runflow/ROADMAP.md

 - [ ] task: command: integrate pexpect.
 - [ ] task: command: support sending stdin.
 - [ ] task: command: cap_stdout, cap_stderr.
+- [ ] task: support running tasks concurrently other than the sequential runner.
 - [ ] core: cache flow results locally in a file ".state".
 - [ ] core: conditions: all_passed, all_failed, all_done, any_passed, any_failed, any_done.
 - [ ] core: foreach map tasks.